codeQuake/Fireball/README.md

 System Requirements
 -------------------
-- PHP Version: 5.5.4 or greater
+- PHP Version: 7.0.22 or greater
-- MySQL Version: 5.1.17 or greater
+- MySQL Version: 5.5.35 or greater with InnoDB-Support
+- OR MariaDB Version: 10.0.22 or greater with InnoDB-Support
-- WoltLab Suite Core Version: 3.0 RC 1 or greater
+- WoltLab Suite Core Version: 3.1.9 pl 2 or greater
 - WYSIWYG-ACP Plugin (included) Version: 1.2.0 or greater

 ###PHP Extensions